iomete/iom-docs/docs/guides/spark-job/getting-started.md

 ### Run Spark Job

-Once the Spark Job is created, you can run it using the Iomete Control Plane UI or API.
+Once the Spark Job is created, you can run it using the IOMETE Control Plane UI or API.

 #### Run from UI